ibis25/minerup/README.md

 by greyskies13

+Choose which version you want to run, until I get to 0.3 which does the full feature set of both versions.

+CURRENT Version - 0.2

 A) with minerup you can remotely control which coin your miners are working on from the internet by updating a text file on a webserver with the name of the coin you want to mine

 B) this feature is now broken - setup backup pools so minerup cycles through them when one goes down to keep you mining you can run the minerup 0.1 software which does cycle through backup pools, but only checks to switch coins when a pool fails toreconnect

+PREVIOUS Version - 0.1

+A) cycles through mining pools when one goes down

+B) you can control which coin is being mined from the internet by updating a text file on a webserver that you own with the name of the coin you want to mine
+       but it won't switch until a pool goes down :(

 expanding upon ideas from loopminer.sh by pooler https://gist.github.com/pooler/2053044 but written in ruby